cgxeiji/crossref/README.md

 # crossref
 Access to Crossref API with Go

-Full documentation of this packages is [here](https://godoc.org/github.com/cgxeiji/crossref).
+Full documentation of this package is [here](https://godoc.org/github.com/cgxeiji/crossref).

 For a detailed explanation of the JSON fields, go to [Crossref API Documentation](https://github.com/Crossref/rest-api-doc/blob/master/api_format.md).